A post was merged into an existing topic: Prescribed Fire Theory/discussion

 ** standard deviations above the norm (3.5+ usually is record **

-** territory) will occur late Saturday into Sunday
+** territory) will occur late Saturday into Sunday.
+This aligns with

 forecast model data which shows the development of 60-70kt low to